felamaslen/budget/README.md

     - These are in `.env.example`, which you should copy to `.env` and edit with the appropriate values (see below).

 - Run `npm install` to install Node dependencies

-	- This will also build the web app into `web/build`
+- Run `npm run build` to build the web app

 ### Production:

 - Run `npm start` and access the app at `http://localhost:3000` by default.

 ### Maintenance:

-- Run `npm run install_db` to drop all data and create clean tables in the database

 - Run `npm run scrape_funds` to scrape and cache current fund prices